 Customized in-class workshops:

-Feedback and guidance on writing assignment design
+Feedback and guidance on assignment design:

-Feedback and guidance in assessing and responding to student writing
+Feedback and guidance in assessing and responding to student writing and presentations:

-Ideas for incorporating writing – both graded and non-graded – into the semester
+Ideas for incorporating writing – both graded and non-graded – into the semester: